Chulminator/Chulminator.github.io/_posts/2024-03-07-Creating-a-pretty-GitHub-Page.md

 ```
 {: file='./_include/sidebar.html'}

+Finally, you need to rename a file from **.github/workflows/pages-deploy.yml.hook** to **.github/workflows/pages-deploy.yml**.
+After making this modification, push your changes to git, and your website will be visible to the public within 10-15 minutes.

 ## Conclusion

 I hope you can successfully create your customized website.
 If you have any questions, feel free to contact me.